 Learn more about sleep apnea oral appliances at Koala Center For Sleep & TMJ Disorders For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 How important is it to treat sleep apnea?

 So how effective are oral appliances for sleep apnea?

 Many patients with sleep apnea are told they need a CPAP machine to treat the condition, but they might have also been told about an alternative in an oral appliance.
 This can be more comfortable and quite effective for many patients, so let’s take a look at what these oral appliances are and how effective they are for sleep apnea!

 If you, your partner, or your child has sleep apnea, then you probably already know how much it can disturb the person’s sleep and the sleep of others in the household.
 The condition isn’t just disruptive, though; it can also lead to serious health issues like hypertension, heart disease, or, in children, behavioral issues.
 For many reasons like these, it’s really important to treat sleep apnea.

 Treatment for sleep apnea depends on the patient’s particular case and needs.
 For example, a patient with sleep apnea caused by TMJ disorder can benefit from sleeping with an oral appliance, as can a patient looking for an alternative to a CPAP machine.